 - The U.S. Court of Federal Claims can decide bid protest cases about SBA COC determinations

 We resolve legal disputes regarding 13 CFR 125.5 and the various disputes related to FAR Certificate of Competency issues.

-For help filing a bid protest or overturning an SBA COC certificate of competency decision under FAR 19.6 or 13 CFR 125.5, please call our government contract law attorneys at 1-866-601-5518 for a FREE INITIAL CONSULTATION.
+For help filing a bid protest or overturning an SBA COC and government certificate of competency decision under FAR 19.6 or 13 CFR 125.5, please call our government contract law attorneys at 1-866-601-5518 for a FREE INITIAL CONSULTATION.